Hamamelidis folium

 Hamamelidis folium is the officinal extract from the dried leaves of Hamamelis virginiana, the Virginian witch hazel (Ph.Helv.7; DAC).

-HMPC monograph: traditional-use: itching, oozing and burning in grade I and II hemorrhoids, also for inflammation of the mucous membranes of the anus
+HMPC monograph: traditional-use: Itching, oozing and burning in grade I and II hemorrhoids, also in inflammation of the mucous membranes of the anus.
+As a mouthwash or gargle solution for mild inflammation of the oral mucosa.

-ESCOP monograph: internally for varicose veins, for aching, heavy legs, for hemorrhoids, externally for bruises, sprains, minor skin injuries, for local inflammation of the skin and mucous membranes. for haemorrhoids; for neurodermatitis, heavy legs
+ESCOP monograph: Internally for varicose veins, aching, heavy legs, haemorrhoids, externally for bruises, sprains, minor skin injuries, local inflammation of the skin and mucous membranes. for hemorrhoids; for neurodermatitis, heavy legs

-Commission E-Monography: externally for minor skin injuries, local inflammation of the skin and mucous membranes, for haemorrhoids and varicose veins.
+Commission E-Monography: externally for minor skin injuries, local inflammation of the skin and mucous membranes, for hemorrhoids and varicose veins.

-Empirical medicine: eczematous skin diseases, diaper dermatitis, inflammation in the anal and genital area, anal fissures, perineal incision care, care for dry ageing skin
+Empirical medicine: externally: eczematous skin diseases, diaper dermatitis, inflammations in the anal and genital area, anal fissures, hemorrhoids, perineal incision care, leg vein diseases, care of dry skin in old age, for hemostasis, internally: dysentery, diarrhea, hematuria.

 Ingredients